Spooks series 1: Filming

 The producers chose the exterior and some interior of Freemasons' Hall in Holborn as the stand-in for Thames House, the real-life headquarters of MI5, as they felt both buildings shared a similar architecture.
 However the Grid set, the offices of the protagonists, was filmed in a closed medical school in Kensington.
 Sometime after filming concluded for the first series, the building was demolished.
-Several other locales around London were used as filming locations.
+Several other locations around London were used.
 The scenes leading up to Mary's apprehension in "Thou Shalt Not Kill" were filmed at Borough Market in Southwark.
 The same episode made use of Covent Garden.
 "One Last Dance" had scenes filmed in Roehampton and New Zealand House.
-In the latter's case, the actors were filmed on the top floors, where the wind forced the actors to raise their voices so the sound unit could hear them.
-Scenes were filmed in Hampstead Heath in "Traitor's Gate", while one scene was filmed in Trafalgar Square and at London Bridge for "The Rose Bed Memoirs".
-The last two episodes held several scenes filmed at a high-end house in Highgate owned by a silk merchant, in particular the opera house and bar Jools frequents, and the DG's (Director General of MI5) office.
-Rural scenes were filmed across the South East of England, including in areas in Surrey, and outside Maidstone in Kent.
-In the series finale, the exterior of Sizewell nuclear power stations in Suffolk was used as a double for the fictional Sefton B power station.
+In the latter case, the actors were filmed on the top floors, where the wind forced them to raise their voices so the sound unit could hear.
+Scenes were filmed in Hampstead Heath at "Traitor's Gate", while one scene was filmed in Trafalgar Square and at London Bridge for "The Rose Bed Memoirs".
+The last two episodes had several scenes filmed at a high-end house in Highgate owned by a silk merchant, in particular the opera house and bar Jools frequents, and the DG's (Director General of MI5) office.
+Rural scenes were filmed across South East England, including in Surrey, and outside Maidstone in Kent.
+In the finale, the exterior of Sizewell nuclear power stations in Suffolk was used as a double for the fictional Sefton B power station.

 Post-production

-Each episode took approximately two months to edit, and editing usually began as the episodes were still being shot.
+Each episode took approximately two months to edit, and editing usually began while the episodes were still being shot.
 The editors would work on two episodes simultaneously.
-Following the completion of the episodes, Muskett added the score for them.
+Following completion, Muskett added the score.
 The episodes include split screen sequences.
-Although the sequences were presented in a similar vein to the American action series 24, the split screen idea did not come from the show itself; Nalluri thought of it independently after visiting a pub one night after filming wrapped up.
-The series also introduced the premise of not including any production credits.
-The producers agreed that adding credits would be a waste of time, and that the viewers would pay no attention to them.
-However, they also saw this as an opportunity; as Spooks is a spy show, Wolstencroft had the idea that it would be "cool" to have a show that was anonymous, and it would fit the spirit of the series.
+Although these were presented in a similar vein to the American series 24, the split screen idea did not come from that show; Nalluri thought of it independently, after visiting a pub one night after filming.
+The series also introduced the premise of not including any production credits, which the producers saw as a waste of time, with viewers paying no attention to them.
+However, they also saw this as an opportunity: as Spooks is a spy show, Wolstencroft thought it would be "cool" to have a show that was anonymous, which would fit the spirit of the series.